GitLab-runner is not recognized as an internal or external command, operable program, or batch file

 Runners usually process jobs on the same machine where you installed GitLab Runner.
 However, you can also have a runner process jobs in a container, in a Kubernetes cluster, or in auto-scaled instances in the cloud.
 See this guide on how to install, register and start GitLab Runner on Windows.

-Most times, this issue is associated with the Environment variable not defined, etc. But in this case, it has nothing to do with it.
+This issue is often associated with the environmental variable not defined, etc. Nonetheless, in this case, it has nothing to do with it.
 Below are some guides relating to Environment variables in Windows 10, Windows Error “Not recognized as an internal or external program” – Environment Variable, and how to uninstall Oracle Database 11G or 12c.

 After spending some time troubleshooting this error, I decided to view the file name extension.
-And this led to the resolution of the issue.
+Consequently, This led to the resolution of the issue.

 As you can see below, displaying the File name extension revealed the root cause.

-Upon taking the extra extension off the “GitLan-runner.exe”, you should be able to determine the version number and also run “GitLab-runner” without adding the .exe to it as shown below.
-You may want to see this related guide “Panic: Failed to register the GitLab-runner, you may be having network issues“.
+However, Upon taking the extra extension off the “GitLan-runner.exe,” you should be able to determine that “GitLab-runner is not recognized” as a command and run it without adding the .exe to it, as shown below.
+Moreover, You may want to see this related guide “Panic: Failed to register the GitLab-runner, you may be having network issues“.